 Back to Top

 - Choose easy-to-read fonts.
 It’s good to start working with Sans-serif and serif fonts as text styles (Arial, Times New Roman or Helvetica).
-Sans-serif fonts are normally used for person’s name and/or company name; serif styles are used for contact details.
+Sans-serif fonts are ideal to use for a person’s name and/or company name; serif style are for contact details.
 You can also use them interchangeably, whichever works for your business card design.
 If you have other marketing tools, it’s ideal to use the same styles across all your materials.

 - Use power fonts.
 This is optional, but you may use power fonts to make your company name stand out.
 Here are some power fonts that you can start working with:

 - Title can be the same size as your address or 1 point smaller.